ethyca/fides/docs/fides/docs/quickstart/local.md

 ## Database installation

-Due to environmental differences, there is no specific guide on running/configuring your own postgres database outside of the version constraints mentioned in the `System Requirements` section above.
+Due to environmental differences, there is no specific guide on running/configuring your own Postgres database outside of the version constraints mentioned in the `System Requirements` section above.

 Make sure to note your database credentials and use them to generate a [SQLAlchemy Connection String](https://docs.sqlalchemy.org/en/14/core/engines.html#postgresql).
 This will be used in the `database_url` configuration value mentioned below.